therootcompany/tz.js/README.md

 var tzDate = TZ.toTimeZone("2021-11-07T08:15:59.000Z", "America/New_York");
 ```

-### You can also use a date object with an absolute UTC time:
+### You can also use a date object with an absolute ISO time:

 ```js
 var tzDate = TZ.toTimeZone(